Andy4495/TI_Platform_Cores_For_Arduino/README.md

 Because compiling a sketch does not need all the data and tools required for a full development environment, I created some slimmed-down [platform index files][7] used by Arduino to load the cores.
 Only boards from a related family are defined, and only the compiler for that family of boards is downloaded (no debugger or other tools are configured).

 These "minimal" platform configurations should slightly speed up the run times for the compile-arduino-sketches action and may also help reduce timeout errors when running the compile-sketches action.
-I periodically receive the following error when running the workflow with an MSP or Tiva build when using the offical Energia board package file:
+If your GitHub action exits with the following error when running a build using the official Energial board package file, try replacing it with the corresponding "minimal" file from this repo:

 ```text
 ERRO[0130] Error updating indexes: Error downloading index 'http://energia.nu/packages/package_energia_index.json': Get "http://energia.nu/packages/package_energia_index.json": dial tcp 107.180.20.87:80: connect: connection timed out